 Alternatively, head out to Lala’s kitchen in the Mountains (53B Merchant’s Walk, Blairsville) if you fancy something a little different.
 This eatery showcases dishes from all over Latin America.

 Learn about country life at the Mountain Life Museum

 The Mountain Life Museum (25 School St) is a small museum in the heart of Blairsville that is free to enter and depicts what the life of early settlers in Union county was like.
 It consists of several buildings, one of which is the former 1906 home of a local family: the Butt family.

 The house has been set up like a living museum.
 If your schedule permits, it is worth stopping by to get a glimpse of life in Northern Georgia in the 19th and 20th centuries.
 A Mountain Heritage Festival is hosted here every September.

-Sample Local Wines at a Blairsville GA Vineyard
+Sample local wines at a Blairsville GA Vineyard

 Several excellent vineyards and wineries can be found in the countryside that encompasses Blairsville Georgia.
 Few people think of Georgia when they think about American wine regions but in actuality, Blairsville was recently named an American Viticultural Area (AVA).

 This is a distinction that puts it in the same league as other renowned American wine regions like Napa Valley and Sonoma.
-It is easy to organise wine tasting here and you have several wonderful, family-run options available.
+It is easy to organize wine tasting here and you have several wonderful, family-run options available.

 You can simply call the wineries that catch your eye and organise a tour and tasting.
 If you are not sure which to choose, your Blairsville Georgia hotel concierge or Airbnb host will be able to make a recommendation.